antnks/eso-export/README.md

 # Usage

-You may need to install Pyhton dependencies:
+You may need to install Python dependencies:

 * bs4
 * requests